cyberkni/FolgertechManuals/2020i3/README.md

 6\.
 Repeat the process from step 3 to attach the remaining 2 SK8s by sliding (4) M5 T-nuts onto the top of the 2020 Beam and attach the remaining (2) SK8s using (4) M5x8mm Bolts.
 TODO: TAKE A PHOTO OF THIS STEP

 7\.
-Take the metal Motor Mount and attach it to the front face of the 375mm 2020 Beam in between the SK8s using (2) M4 T-nuts & (2) M4x8mm Pan Head Bolts.
+Take the metal Motor Mount and attach it to the front face of the 375mm 2020 Beam in between the SK8s using (2) M4 T-nuts and (2) M4x8mm Pan Head Bolts.
 Note: This will need to be moved left and right to adjust screws later so you can leave it loose for now.

 ![Motor mount](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-004-005.png)